Petroleum industry in Nigeria: Production and exploration

 As a result of the numerous small fields, an extensive and well-developed pipeline network has been engineered to transport the crude oil.
 Also because of the lack of highly productive fields, money from the jointly operated (with the federal government) companies is constantly directed towards petroleum exploration and production.

 Nigeria's petroleum is classified mostly as "light" and "sweet", as the oil is largely free of sulfur.
 Nigeria is the largest producer of sweet oil in OPEC.
 This sweet oil is similar in composition to the petroleum extracted from the North Sea.
 This crude oil is known as "Bonny light".
 Names of other Nigerian crudes, all of which are named according to export terminal, are Qua Ibo, Escravos blend, Brass River, Forcados, and Pennington Anfan.

-As recently as 2010, Nigeria provided about 10% of overall U.S. oil imports and ranked as the fifth-largest source for oil imports in the U.S. However, Nigeria ceased exports to the US in July 2014, because of the impact of shale production in America; India is now the largest consumer of Nigerian oil.
+In 2010, Nigeria provided about 10% of the United States' oil imports and ranked as the fifth-largest source for oil imports in the U.S. However, Nigeria ceased exports to the U.S. in July 2014 due to increasing competition from U.S. domestic oil production, itself the result of the massive growth of the oil shale industry.
+India is the largest consumer of Nigerian oil as of 2021.

 There are six petroleum exportation terminals in the country.
-Shell owns two, while Mobil, Chevron, Texaco, and Agip own one each.
+Shell owns two, while Mobil, Chevron, Texaco, and Agip which is currently operated by Oando after being sold by the former own one each.
 Shell also owns the Forcados Terminal, which is capable of storing 13 Moilbbl of crude oil in conjunction with the nearby Bonny Terminal.
 Mobil operates primarily out of the Qua Iboe Terminal in Akwa Ibom State, while Chevron owns the Escravos Terminal located in Delta State and has a storage capacity of 3.6 Moilbbl.
 Agip operates the Brass Terminal in Brass, a town 113 km southwest of Port Harcourt and has a storage capacity of 3558000 oilbbl.
 Texaco operates the Pennington Terminal.

 Offshore

 As of 2005, oil companies in Africa investigated offshore production as an alternative area of production.
 Deepwater production mainly involved underwater drilling that exists 400 m or more below the surface of the water to expand the possible sources for finding new oil reserves.
 As of 2005, 50% more oil could be extracted through deep water drilling, than before.
+In 2003, the amount of oil extracted from Nigeria was expected to expand from 15000 oilbbl/d to 1.27 Moilbbl/d in 2010.